QMSH

 Note: that as experimentally supported output formats - the manner is which the kernel emits these 3D interchange files is subject to change - hence always double check the output.

 Update: V:0.1.9 added the -glb flag to support emitting GLBs without the (less intuitive) flag combination -gltf -b required in earier versions.
-The benefit of the revision is that it enables you to generate both ASCII GLTF and binary GLB simultaneously as simply: -gtlf -glb (in a single invocation) rather than neccessitating two invocations to accomplish the same.
+The benefit of the revision is that it enables you to generate both ASCII GLTF and binary GLB simultaneously as simply: -gtlf -glb (in a single invocation) rather than necessitating two invocations to accomplish the same.
 Note: if you are used to the pre-V:0.1.9 way of doing things - do not worry.
-You can continue to use the old -gltf -b flag combination until you are ready to transistion.
+You can continue to use the old -gltf -b flag combination until you are ready to transition.
 For as long as you do not add the GLB flag to your invocations - the kernel will honour the prior behaviour.
 If the GLB flag is present then adding the binary flag (-b) is unnecessary - unless you are also generating formats (such as PLY and STL) which support both ASCII and binary variants that cannot be discriminated by file-extension alone.

 Note: functionality is added regularly so check back for progress updates.